clear-code/autopermission/README.md

     pref("extensions.autopermission.sites.test", "test.example.com: popup=1, geo=2, install=2");
     pref("extensions.autopermission.sites.test-secure", "https://test.example.com:8080: popup=1");

+Any character is available for the identifier, if it is acceptable as a preference name specified as an UTF-8 bytes array.
-Any character is available for the identifier.
-You need to use the format if you hope to apply new permissions only for "https:" version webpages.
+You need to use the format when you hope to apply new permissions only for "https:" version webpages.

 To confirm permissions are correctly applied, see about:permissions.